-The aim of the initiative is simply to encourage males of all ages, but in particular those over the age of 30, to become more active and increase their level of physical activity.
+The aim of the Men’s Initiative is to encourage males of all ages, but in particular, those over the age of 30, to become more active and increase their level of physical activity.

 Recent research by the Irish Sports Council (ISC) has shown that males 30 years of age and older have a tendency to become detached from sport and physical activity.
 This is in direct line with the general age males tend to stop playing team sports and although individualized sports such as swimming, running and cycling have all seen a resurgence in recent years especially within the female population there is a steady drop-off within the male population over 30 years of age within sport and physical activity.

 The aim of this initiative is simply to provide a gateway into something more challenging but yet attainable.
 This is to give those from all sporting and non-sporting backgrounds alike, a chance to push their own physical capabilities in a safe and non-competitive setting.
 We aim to prove that life and physical activity can begin at 30, and what better way than to try a triathlon and see what all the fuss is about in what has become Ireland’s fastest growing individual sport.